Cerbera odollam: Symptoms

 Electrocardiographic abnormalities are common, the most common being sinus bradycardia.
 Around half of the patients develop thrombocytopenia.
 Temporary cardiac pacing has been used in the management, apart from other supportive measures.

-Other common symptoms of cerberin poisoning include a burning sensation in the mouth, vomiting, retching, nausea, irregular respiration, headache, coma, and death.
+Other common symptoms of cerberin poisoning include a burning sensation in the mouth, vomiting, retching, nausea, irregular breathing, headache, coma, and death.
 Some cases are asymptomatic.

 Use as a poison

 Cerbera odollam is commonly used for poisonings as well as suicides.
 Its bitter flavor can easily be masked by spicy food, allowing victims to ingest it without noticing.
 In Kerala, C. odollam is responsible for about 50% of plant poisoning cases and 10% of all poisonings.

 The fatalities from poisonings, particularly from C. odollam, are underestimated due to the lack of testing in most cases.
 Poisonings outside the tree's natural range are considered rare.

 Modern uses

 The seeds of C. odollam are used as biopesticides, insect repellants, and rat poisons due to its toxicity to these animals.

 Investigations have also been made into the feasibility of using the seeds as a feedstock in the production of biodiesel.
 Oil can be extracted from the seeds and transesterified into fatty acid methyl esters.
 This is a good alternative to other plants commonly used for biodiesels because unlike these plants, it grows on typically non-arable land and therefore does not compete with food crops.